AlexeyBachilo/rsschool-cv/cv.md

 * https://github.com/AlexeyBachilo

 ###Info:
+I want to become a Junior Developer on Javascript.
 My aim is to improve my knowledge and skills, achieve different heights in several branches.
-I'm punctual, easy-going and hard-working, have good English skills and always down to help, if needed.
+I'm punctual, easy-going and hard-working and always down to help, if needed.
 I don't have any working experience yet, but I have a desire to learn new things and I'm determined to develop myself in terms of job, personality and art.

 ###Skills:
 * ######HTML/CSS